Hourly Salary Calculator

 | Yearly | $52,000.00 |

 This calculator converts between hourly wages and salary amounts across all common pay periods.
 Use the dropdown to select your conversion direction: enter an hourly rate to see the equivalent annual salary, or enter a salary to find the hourly rate.
+The default assumes a standard 40-hour work week and 52 weeks per year (2,080 working hours annually).
+Adjust these values to match part-time schedules, unpaid time off, or non-standard work arrangements.

-If you earn $20.00 per hour and work 40 hours per week for 52 weeks:
+You earn $20.00 per hour and work 40 hours per week for 52 weeks per year.

 Hourly workers are paid for each hour worked and are typically eligible for overtime pay (1.5× rate) beyond 40 hours per week under the Fair Labor Standards Act.
-Common hourly professions include retail, food service, customer service, and administrative roles.
+Salaried workers receive a fixed annual amount regardless of hours worked, often with benefits like health insurance, retirement plans, and paid time off.
+When comparing job offers, factor in the total compensation package — benefits can add 20–30% to the value of a salaried position.

 Multiply your hourly rate by the number of hours you work per week, then multiply by 52 (the number of weeks in a year).
 For example, $15/hour × 40 hours × 52 weeks = $31,200 per year.